epfl-si/meteor-accounts-oidc/README.md

 The goal of this step is to obtain the **client ID**, **client secret** and **OIDC base URL** for use below.
 Consult the documentation of your IdP to find out how to do that.

 The OIDC base URL is the one that returns JSON when you paste it into your browser's URL bar, append `/.well-known/openid-configuration` at the end of it, and press Enter.
-If your IdP doesn't provide such an auto-configuration JSON document, you will have to use advanced configuration (documented below) to provide each OAuth 2 entry point by hand.
+If your IdP doesn't provide such an auto-configuration JSON document, you will have to use advanced configuration (documented below) to provide each REST endpoint by hand.

 For security reasons, many OIDC-compliant IdPs, including Keycloak and Entra, want to know in advance (i.e. whitelist) which URLs the user's browser can be redirected to after logging in. *Meteor doesn't let you pick the URL here*; as [documented](https://guide.meteor.com/accounts#oauth-configuration), you need to use `$ROOT_URL/_oauth/oidc` where `$ROOT_URL` is the root URL of the Web app.